 How do they go about doing this?
 They never start off by trying to create advertising because all they will end up producing is advertising that looks like advertising.
 W+K plays with a brand / product feel first rather than an advertising idea, coming up with ideology in any form, writing, images, quotes, film clips or whatever seems relevant to a project to develop a rich and nuanced understanding of a brand’s voice (I call this a mood board personally :-).
 It is an organic and collaborative process where clients have hands-on participation in every stage, driving their brand ideal forward to achieve an extraordinary brief in which to influence the creative of the advertising and strategy, because of course they are both inter-linked.

-This way of looking and briefs has led Wieden + Kennedy to become a Campaign Network of the Year, an Adweek Agency of the Year, Creativity Agency of the Year, the Advertising Age Agency of the Year in 2010.
+This way of looking and briefs has led Wieden + Kennedy to become the 9th most Awarded Advertising agency in D&AD history, Campaign Network of the Year, Adweek Global Agency of the Year 2012, Cannes Agency of the Year 2012 (and Independent Agency too), Creative Review Agency of the Year 2011, Blades Digital Agency of the Year 2011, Webbys Agency of the Year 2011, New Media Age: UK’s most respected agency 2011, The Advertising Age Agency of the Year in 2010 and the UK’s #1 Digital Agency 2010 (Pitch/YouGov Survey).
 Need to know any more?
-No, didn't thinks so :-).
+No, didn't thinks so :-)

 Y&R class themselves as the UK's most creative and effective agency, how?
 Well while it's nice to see that they have been creatively recognised, they are proud of their effectiveness and have compared their effectiveness awards to other agencies using their own common sense ranking system on the awards that they have won from the IPA Effectiveness Awards, Marketing Week Effectiveness Awards and Marketing Society Awards.